Worried a poker bot farm is hiding on your iGaming site? Use these tools to protect your business and players

-But the University of Alberta Computer Research Group in Canada, for instance, is at the forefront of AI-driven software that can replicate poker player behaviour.
+But the University of Alberta Computer Poker Research Group in Canada, for instance, is at the forefront of AI-driven software that can replicate poker player behavior.
 As of 2020, the group has released five free, open-source programs which attempt to “solve” different poker games, and make them unbeatable.

 The problem?
 The code is fully open source.
 The program Polaris, for instance, designed to play Texas hold’em poker, is extremely popular for deploying poker bots.

 While these tend to play on the lowest limits, even tournament users cannot rule out that they are playing against bots, especially during the middle and late phases, which are strongly influenced by a player’s mathematical skills.

 And as technology continues to evolve, it will become harder than ever to differentiate between human players and machines.